IHSS Timesheet Generator & Weekly Hours Planner

 What is a pay period in IHSS, and why are there two per month?

 IHSS divides each calendar month into two pay periods.
-Period 1 covers days 1 through 15, and your timesheet for that period must be submitted on or before the 15th.
-Period 2 covers day 16 through the last day of the month, and must be submitted on or before the last day.
-Submitting late can result in delayed payment or a rejected timesheet.
+Pay Period 1 covers the 1st through the 15th of the month, and that timesheet should be submitted on or after the 16th.
+Pay Period 2 covers the 16th through the last day of the month, and that timesheet should be submitted on or after the 1st of the following month.
+While some providers do submit their timesheets early, submitting hours before the pay period has ended can trigger a Notice of Potential Violation and may delay processing of your timesheet.

 What is the weekly maximum and why does it matter?